10 Best Running Shoes for Beginners

 Look for shoes with higher support levels and that feature roll bars.
 If you notice that your heels are very high and that your shoes tend to wear along the outer edges of the sole, you should look for more cushioning and shock absorption.
 It’s important to disperse the force when you step.
 Thinking about your foot strike is the first step in selecting a perfect running shoe for your individual needs.

-Q: Other than running shoes, what other type of specialized clothing can I expect to need?
+q: Q: Other than this, what other types of specialized clothing can I expect to need?

-Q: I’ve found a pair running shoes that feel perfect for me.
-How do I make sure that all my other running shoes feel just like this one?
+q: Q: I’ve found a pair that feel perfect for me.
+How do I make sure that all my other pairs feel just like this one?

-Q: I’ve heard that some runners go without socks while some swear by them; what’s the verdict?
+q: Q: I’ve heard that some runners go without socks while some swear by them.
+What’s the verdict?

 A: This question has been asked time and time again.
 The truth is, that it’s a personal preference.
 You need to try both options for yourself to see what works best for you.
 If you will be running in socks, never go with cotton because of moisture retention and weight.
 There are thin running socks that wick away sweat and will keep you dry.
 If you enjoy going sockless but get skin irritation or blisters, don’t give up!
 Get some Leukotape and place it on trouble spots.
 It’s cheap, waterproof, and stays on no matter how long your run.
 Best of all, it will prevent blisters and irritation before it becomes a problem.

-- Ask the Gear Guy: How to Buy Your First Running Shoes, Running enthusiast website , Oct 26, 2015 ,
+- Ask the Gear Guy: How to Buy Your First Running Shoes, Running enthusiast website ,